FatmaSayegh/Level4Report/Documentation/Readings/aimsAndObjectives.md

 ### Objective
-The objective of this project is to create visualization, animation and urer interaction to elucidate the following classical graph problems.
+The objective of this project is to create visualization, animation and user interaction to elucidate the following classical graph problems.

 1. Graph Isomorphism